t2trg/t2trg-rest-iot/draft-irtf-t2trg-rest-iot.md

 If the scheme is different for two URIs (e.g., "coap" vs. "coaps"), it is important to note that even if the remainder of the URI is identical, these are two different resources, in two distinct namespaces.

 Some schemes are for URIs with main purpose as identifiers, and hence are not dereferencable, e.g., the "urn" scheme can be used to construct unique names in registered namespaces.
-In particular the "urn:dev" URI {{I-D.ietf-core-dev-urn}} details multiple ways for generating and representing endpoint identifiers of IoT devices.
+In particular the "urn:dev" URI {{RFC9039}} details multiple ways for generating and representing endpoint identifiers of IoT devices.

 The query parameters can be used to parametrize the resource.
 For example, a GET request may use query parameters to request the server to send only certain kind data of the resource (i.e., filtering the response).